moussvon/tc-app/README.md

 # tc-app

-Backend Boiler plate for a web application to improve social life by allowing people to create group goals and work on them together
+Backend and frontend for a web application to improve social life by allowing people to create group goals and work on them together

 ### Prerequisites